 This is because brown rice has little processing – and as a result, contains far more vitamins, minerals, and antioxidants.

-However, you can still feed your chickens white rice safely.
+However, you can still feed your chickens and hens white rice safely.
 But, it’s in your best interest to provide them with white rice as snacks only because of its little nutritional value.

-Finally, you should not feed your chickens flavored rice because it often has a high amount of sodium for chickens and has very little nutritional value.
+Finally, you should not feed your chicken flavored rice because it often has a high amount of sodium for chickens and has very little nutritional value.

 Is Rice Healthy for Chickens?

-Chickens need a lot of carbs to survive, so rice is a great option.
+Backyard chickens need a lot of carbs to survive, so plain rice is a great option.
 Rice is almost entirely carbs.

 It’s said that chickens can digest rice more quickly than we can digest it.